jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-12.md

 Corollary: Hence it follows that motion is not contrary to motion.

-## PROPOSITION 20: If a body A collides with a body B and takes it along with it, A will lose as much of its motion as B acquires from A because of its collision with A.
+## Proposition 20: If a body A collides with a body B and takes it along with it, A will lose as much of its motion as B acquires from A because of its collision with A.

 Proof If you deny this, suppose that B acquires more or less motion from A than